cea-hpc/modules/doc/source/cookbook/ensure-user-qualify-modules.rst

 So to ensure user fully qualify the modules they use, this ``implicit_default`` configuration option should be disabled.
-It could be achieved by setting the option in the ``initrc`` file installed in the configuration directory (or in the ``modulerc`` file installed in the initialization script directory if this location is preferred).
+It could be achieved by setting the option in the :file:`initrc` file installed in the configuration directory (or in the ``modulerc`` file installed in the initialization script directory if this location is preferred).